rudripota/RudriBookStore/RudriBookStore/README.txt

 editted the code and made sure it was complete and added it in the dropdown menu code was added it works!

+1828
+started 1.4
+added three new projects
+went to the solution explorer
+added new class libraries
+version 3.1

+1841
+added the data folder to data access and deleted the original added some packages from nuget package manager deleted migrations folder

+1848
+made the remaining changes
+Modified the namespace to reflect the project
+Deleted default Class1.cs file in all projects
+Built the project

+1855
+MoveD THE Models in to RudrisBooks.Models deleted the original
+Modified Views > Shared >  Error.cshtml
+Renamed Models folder to ViewModels
+Change the ErrorViewModels.cs namespace .Models.ViewModels
+Build Project

+1905
+Install NuGet package:
+Identity.EntityFrameworkCore
+Modify the namespace to reflect the project
+Delete default Class1.cs file in all projects
+Build the project

+1915
+Added references to projects
+name model folder to View Models
+To solve error added using statements change startup file

+1916
+in the utility project, create a static details class called SD.cs modified the properties of the class add project reference to the main project copied _ViewImport and _ViewStart to Customer Area modified the _ViewStart.cshtml

+1741
+rebiult the entire project
+made a new github repo
+redid all the steps
+checked it everything works
+it worked